dsinkerii/cobalt-desktop/README.md

 - client-side download history preview
 - custom download paths
-- text in errors have html tags, i need to fix that quote from `main.cpp`:
+- text in errors have html tags, i need to fix that
+- downloads should be inside of the app, not open a file manager

+quote from `main.cpp`:

 ```